Backup & Restore #

 Size: 150.8 kB

-When backup doesn’t show the backup as RESTORING, the restore process has finished.
-A feature that allows you to view backup logs and receive notifications for successful or failed restores will be added in a future version.
+When backup doesn’t show the manual backup as RESTORING, the restore process has finished.
+A feature that allows you to view manual backup logs and receive notifications for successful or failed restores will be added in a future version.

 Restore to a new service #

-Restoring to a new service will create an identical replica of an existing service or custom backup you uploaded.
+Restoring to a new service will create an identical replica of an existing service or custom manual backup you uploaded.

 To achieve this, follow these steps: